 Midwest City-Del City Public School District makes decisions about student transfers in accordance with district policy and state law.
 You can download our comprehensive district policy below; however, we are providing the following information for your convenience:

-A transfer being requested from a parent/guardian for a student due to the parent/guardian living outside of the Midwest City-Del City Public School District’s residency boundaries.
-An open transfer will be reviewed for acceptance but may be denied due to the school being over capacity, a student’s past discipline and/or a student’s attendance history.
+A transfer is requested from a parent/guardian for a student due to the parent/guardian living outside of the Midwest City-Del City Public School District’s residency boundaries and the desire to attend one of our schools.
+A transfer application will be reviewed for acceptance but may be denied due to the school being over capacity, a student’s past discipline and/or a student’s attendance history.
+Parents should NOT withdraw their student from their current school until they receive notification that their requested transfer has been approved.
 The open transfer application can be found here:

 With the enactment of Senate Bill 783 (2021), the Oklahoma Legislature made comprehensive reforms to Oklahoma’s school transfer laws, namely revising the requirements for accepting and denying student transfers (to expand transfers between public schools) and requiring school districts to set and list enrollment capacities on their websites.
 Capacity data is determined for each grade level and site within the school district.

-The District will begin accepting applications for the following school year starting July 1st of that school year.
+The District will begin accepting applications for the following school year starting June 1st of that school year for processing beginning July 1st.
 The District will review the applications in the order they are submitted.
 Applications denied due to capacity will not be placed on a wait list.
 Parents/legal guardians that have been denied due to lack of capacity may re-apply at any time for additional consideration.

 If a transfer request is denied by the District, the parent/guardian of the student may appeal the denial to District’s Board in writing within ten (10) days of the notification of the denial as provided for by law and regulation.
 The District’s Board will consider the appeal at its next regularly scheduled board meeting so long as the appeal is received prior to the statutory deadline for posting the Board agenda.
 The appeal review process will be submitted to the Board and will take place in executive session in order to protect student privacy.
 The vote to uphold or reject the student’s transfer denial will be held in open session.